MaxDeSantis/MaxDeSantis.github.io/_projects/oxygen_tank.md

 show_date: false
 ---

+Real-time depletion timer for medical oxygen tanks commonly used by COPD patients.
+Addresses shortcomings of common timing methods with a variety of audiovisual indicators.
 Senior high school capstone project.
-Worked on a real-time depletion timer for medical grade oxygen tanks commonly used by COPD patients.
-Addresses shortcomings of common timing methods with a variety of audiovisual indicators.
 <!--more-->

 # Intro